10 Mar Yamaha Clavinova Digital Pianos | REVIEW | 13 Models Comparison

 Having all these additional sounds and recording/playback options makes playing music more fun and enjoyable on the CLP-785 and for some people they will use these added features and for others they may not use them.
 But we do like the fact that Yamaha gave this CLP-785 piano the features we thought should really be in the CLP-775 but were not.
 The CLP-785 also has an additional connectivity input to connect an “auxiliary pedal” to the piano so that you can have variable volume control over other sounds like organs (organs have foot volume control), strings, brass, synth, swells, attacks, etc. The pedal can also be assigned to control other functions within the piano such as “start/stop” for drum rhythms, glide, and other functions.
 So why would someone want to invest their money in this higher price range for a new CLP-785?
 Simple…a really impressive piano playing experience, huge, resonate piano sound along with a beautiful furniture cabinet, a large amount of useful digital features including the Yamaha Smart Pianist app, Bluetooth audio and MIDI wireless connectivity, great reliability over time because Yamaha equipment stands the test of time based on my years of owning Yamaha acoustic and digital pianos, and of course the Yamaha name.
 Are their other impressive digital pianos from other brand out there?
 Yes there is…but competing with Yamaha is not an easy task now that they have these new Clavinova CLP models.

-Also, this CLP-765GP does have Bluetooth audio & MIDI wireless connectivity whereas the CLP-735 does not.
+Also, this CLP-765GP does have Bluetooth audio & MIDI wireless connectivity whereas the CLP-735 does not and that audio streaming Bluetooth technology in this model works great and allows you to use the internal speaker system of this piano as a “home stereo” system to play your music wirelessley from your external device.
 Those are the differences which means you are really getting the CLP-735 in a very attractive mini-grand cabinet with a much more powerful internal speaker system and Bluetooth wireless connectivity for only $2300 more than the polished ebony CLP-735.
 Is it worth the money for that…we think it is because it sounds a lot better, fuller, richer and that mini-grand cabinet is not cheap to produce…so this model does cost a lot for money for some good reasons.
 The polished white cabinet finish is $800 more than the polished ebony because Yamaha doesn’t make many of the white versions and there is a big premium you’ll pay to get it…assuming they would be available at the time because there are never many in stock, if at all.

 – Yamaha Clavinova CLP-795GP – $7499 internet price for polished ebony | $8499 internet price for polished white – This is Yamaha’s top-of-the-line CLP mini grand and it measures almost 49″ deep from front to back, so just a bit over 4′ deep and it weighs 280 lbs.
 It has great styling with a large music rack and slide-out key cover.
 This mini grand piano model is absolutely identical to the CLP-785 upright version in every way with regard to functions & digital features.
 However, the CLP-795 sound system and speakers are placed in completely positions to emulate the feeling of playing a grand piano in terms of how the piano sound is projected.
 The bass response a clearer sound and definition to help diffuse it through the grand piano cabinet which helps make the sound more natural and spreads out like a real grand piano.
 Other than that everything else is identical to the CLP785 including all of the hundreds of extra instrument sounds, General MIDI, the powerful 300 watt speaker system, all functions, features, touch panel interface, etc.